ark1375/K-modem_Optimization/README.md

     - Number of Modems

-    - Default K Value<br>   Peneteration Rate of Signals, _how many walls signals can pass thorugh_)
+    - Default K Value<br>   Peneteration Rate of Signals, (_how many walls signals can pass thorugh_)

     - Monte Carlo Itterations<br>   Because the program is using a method called Monte Carlo Method to estimate the signal coverage of the modems, you need to determain the number of itterations for the method.
-Obviouslt, higher number of itterations will lead to higher precisions but at the cost of system resources. **Set this number somewhere between 1000 and 10000 based on your CPU power.**
+Obviouslt, higher number of itterations will lead to higher precisions but at the cost of system resources.<br> **Set this number somewhere between 1000 and 10000 based on your CPU power.**

     - Size of Population<br>
     This is the population that you'll be running genetics algorithm on.
 Higher values will lead to faster convergance and higher precissions but proceed with caution.
-Setting this number too high will consume an enormous amount of system power. **Set this number somewhere between 100 and 1000 based on your CPU power.**
+Setting this number too high will consume an enormous amount of system power.<br> **Set this number somewhere between 100 and 1000 based on your CPU power.**

     - Mutation Rate<br>
     This will determain how many indiviuals in the population will Mutate in every generation.
 You have to pass in a number between 0 and 1.
     For example if you have a mutation rate of 0.1, in every generation, 10% of the population will be mutated randomly.

     - Generations<br>
     This parameter will detrmin the number of itterations for genetics algorihthim.
-Obviously, higher number of itterations will lead to more acurate result but at the price of time. **Set this number between 25 and 100 based on your system power and your own patiance.**
+Obviously, higher number of itterations will lead to more acurate result but at the price of time.<br> **Set this number between 25 and 100 based on your system power and your own patiance.**